pass-the-salt/www-hugo/content/achievements/index.md

 Here is a "living" list, certainly not exhaustive, of the contributions and interactions born from these moments of exchanges during our conferences.

 * **2024**:
+  * **code** - Quentin JEROME, during his [talk](https://cfp.pass-the-salt.org/pts2024/talk/VLT987/) about [Kunaï](https://why.kunai.rocks/), has received a feature request about logs rotation.
+He [announced](https://infosec.exchange/@kunai_project/112812265470615674) only 15 days after that this [feature](https://why.kunai.rocks/docs/configuration#log-rotation) has been implemented!
+Congrats Quentin 👏 and thanks for the notification 🙏
   * **code** - [Yves Rutschle](https://www.rutschle.net/), after attending #pts22 [Mickaël Salaün's talk about Landlock](https://cfp.pass-the-salt.org/pts2022/talk/BGQGZC/), has added Landlock support to his project [sslh](https://github.com/yrutschle/sslh/) in version [2.1.0](https://github.com/yrutschle/sslh/releases/tag/v2.1.0).
 Thanks Yves and congrats for this implementation!
 * **2023**:
   * **idea/code** - [Alexandre Dulaunoy](https://twitter.com/adulau) from [CIRCL](https://www.circl.lu/), [decided](https://twitter.com/adulau/status/1677661654127968258) to add OpenWRT images to CIRCL's [Hashlookup](https://hashlookup.io/) service and Free Software according to a suggestion given by [Eloïse Brocas](https://twitter.com/_cryptocorn_) during the Q/A session of the [Hashlookup talk](https://cfp.pass-the-salt.org/pts2023/talk/NQY3WL/).